Get over 50% off our best selling courses with code THANKFUL24!

 The school lunch dilemma.

-We can minimize plate waste at home by using family meal-style serving when possible, as your child will likely take very little of a food he doesn’t want to eat.
-It also helps to serve small portions, making mealtime less overwhelming.
+We can minimize plate waste at home by using family meal-style serving when possible and serving very small portions.

 There are so many factors at play at lunchtime when kids eat with peers that affect how much (or how little) they eat: